Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 ## Results

-1. Visualization of demision reduction results: embeddings in latent spaces
+1. ML-Enc: Dimension reduction results -- embeddings in latent spaces
 * Swiss Roll and S-Curve

    A symbol √ or X represents a success or failure in unfolding the manifold.
 From the figure below, we can see that the ML-Enc not only succeeds but also best maintains the true aspect ratio.